SSL vs TLS: Understanding the Differences

 Nextdoorsec-course

-In the realm of web security, the terms SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are often used interchangeably.
+People often use the terms SSL (Secure Sockets Layer) and TLS (Transport Layer Security) interchangeably in the realm of web security.
 However, while they share common goals and functions, there are critical distinctions between them.
 This article delves deep into SSL vs TLS, uncovering their unique characteristics and explaining why the transition from SSL to TLS was necessary.

 What is SSL and TLS?

-SSL (Secure Sockets Layer): Introduced in the 1990s by Netscape, SSL is a cryptographic protocol designed to ensure secure communications over computer networks.
-SSL provides an encrypted channel between two parties (usually a client and a server) allowing them to exchange data confidentially.
+SSL (Secure Sockets Layer): Netscape introduced SSL in the 1990s as a cryptographic protocol designed to ensure secure communications over computer networks.
+SSL provides an encrypted channel between two parties (usually a client and a server), allowing them to exchange data confidentially.

 ssl vs tls